 - 1. The principal and the school nurse will identify staff members who are both willing and capable of training for: - a.
 Identify signs and symptoms of anaphylactic shock - b.
 Calling 911 - c.
-Administering the students' EpiPen® if needed, in the absence of the nurse. \Field trips are included - 2.
+Administering the students' EpiPen® if needed, in the absence of the nurse.
+Field trips are included. - 2.
 STOCK EpiPen®: ONLY school nurses may administer the stock EpiPen® to students with identified anaphylaxis.
-The stock EpiPen® is for use on school grounds and will NOT be sent on field trips. - 3.
-Parent/Guardians MUST furnish the school with their child's up to date EpiPen® for the student to self-carry and/or an EpiPen® to be kept in the clinic.
+The stock EpiPen® is for use on school grounds and will NOT be sent on field trips.

-Standing Order for Benadryl and EpiPen®
+Standing Order for Benadryl and EpiPen® (next page)